Rep. Heath Shuler

-Former Representative from North Carolina’s 11th District, Democrat
+Former Representative for North Carolina’s 11th District

 Shuler sponsored bills primarily in these issue areas:

-Public Lands and Natural Resources (18%) Taxation (18%) Government Operations and Politics (15%) Commerce (12%) Immigration (12%) Crime and Law Enforcement (12%) Finance and Financial Sector (9%) Transportation and Public Works (6%)
+Public Lands and Natural Resources (18%) Taxation (18%) Government Operations and Politics (15%) Immigration (12%) Crime and Law Enforcement (12%) Commerce (12%) Finance and Financial Sector (9%) Transportation and Public Works (6%)

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|